OldManUmby/Sundered-Shadows/Manuscript/Dev Notes.md

 #### Initiative Check

-Each player-character rolls either a DEX or WIS Check, whichever attribute is higher or more appropriate to the situation; the gamemaster will make this determination.
+Each player-character rolls either a DEX or WIS Check, whichever attribute is higher or more appropriate to the situation; the shadowmaster will make this determination.
 A situation that leans heavily on reaction time would rely on Dexterity, but if common sense, instinct, or perception is key to first discerning the situation, then it makes more sense to use Wisdom.
 Each character that succeeds on the check may act before the foes; all other PCs will act after the foes.

 **Critical Success** |  The character gains a bonus action at the moment.